Updated on january 15, 2021

 If you are working a lot of hours during the coronavirus crisis, it is possible that according to the normal rules you lose (a part of) your child allowances.
 In order to prevent this, the regional institutions granting the child allowances have worked out an exception rule for the year 2020.

 According to the normal rules, young people (who are born at the latest on 31 December 2000) in Wallonia lose their child allowances if they work more than 240 hours a quarter (except in the months of July, August and September).
-However, as an exceptional measure in 2020, from January up to and including September you are allowed to work more hours as a working student without losing your child allowances.
-Your revenue and your number of worked hours have no consequences for the entitlement to child allowances during that period.
+However, since January 2020 you are exceptionally allowed to work more hours as a working student without losing your child allowances.
+Until further notice your revenue and your number of worked hours have no consequences for the entitlement to child allowances.